Warner Bros Discovery Rejects Paramount Bid

 KEY TAKEAWAYS

-- Board unanimously recommended shareholders reject Paramount's unsolicited tender offer.
+- Board unanimously recommended shareholders reject Paramount Skydance's amended tender offer and back the Netflix merger.

 HIGH POTENTIAL TRADES SENT DIRECTLY TO YOUR INBOX